 During the financial crash of 2009, 202 UK companies cut their dividends to protect the base operational efficiency of their business.
 Instead of paying shareholders, they reinvested to continue thriving (or at least, prevent failing) in a turbulent economy.

-However, companies don’t like doing this and it’s not a common or frequent thing.
+Companies that have traditionally paid out a dividend don’t like cutting the pay-out and it’s not a common or frequent thing.
 It gives them a bad reputation and means investors lose trust in them.
-To avoid it, you may see companies that have a particularly great year not increase their dividend rate.
-Instead, reinvestment of profits aids business growth and protect against economic downturns in the future.
+In fact you may see companies that have a particularly great year not increase their dividend rate but instead, reinvest profits in order to help business growth and protect the company against having to cut the dividend in the future.

 Take a look at the company’s history